JTraversa/bondable/README.md

 # bondable
- An optimized debt issuance mechanism in Solidity
+ An "optimized" debt issuance mechanism in Solidity